erizov/Professor/semester_10/lecture_70_ai_governance/model_registry/README.md

 ## Detailed Explanation

-The Model Registry algorithm works by systematically processing the input data according to its specific strategy.
+The System Registry algorithm works by systematically processing the input data according to its specific strategy.

 **Key Concepts**:
 - Core principle: [Describe main idea]